Skip to content

 StructureCreated DuringAccessed By

-Retrieves edge state by source and target node IDs.
+Retrieves edge state by source and target.

 Use case: “Has this user viewed this product?”